My Golang IDE: WezTerm, Helix, and CLI Tools

 2024-10-10

 It’s has been one year from my last post.
-Today I would like to show you how I use Helix as my Golang IDE.
+Today I would like to show how I use Helix as my Golang IDE, powered by WezTerm and collection of CLI tools.

 Turning Helix into an IDE with the help of WezTerm and CLI tools